 Watery vaginal discharge often occurs during:

-When you’re sexually aroused, blood flushes to the vagina and triggers the release of lubricating fluids.
+When you’re sexually aroused, blood rushes to the vagina and triggers the release of lubricating fluids.
 You may also notice an increase in discharge after sex.

 Clear watery discharge does increase during pregnancy, but it’s not necessarily an indication that you are pregnant.
-If you think you might be pregnant, talk to your doctor or take a pregnancy test to be sure.
+If you think you might be pregnant, talk to your health care provider, or take a pregnancy test to be sure.